 What this means in practice:

-• Open management dialogs such as providers, models, plugins, settings, logs, usage, thread reports, and theme or workspace preferences.
+Open management dialogs such as providers, models, plugins, settings, logs, usage, session reports, and theme or workspace preferences.

-• Move focus between the sidebar, prompt, model selector, editor tabs, and thread tabs.
+Move focus between the sidebar, prompt, model selector, editor tabs, and session tabs.

-• Switch tabs and open or reopen project and thread surfaces.
+Switch tabs and open or reopen project and session surfaces.

-• Send, queue, steer, abort, compact, or delegate thread work.
+Send, queue, steer, abort, compact, or delegate session work.

-CodeAlta should model agent work as durable threads rather than disposable chat scrollback.
-Threads should keep history, provider state, queue state, journals, and project scope together, including parent and child sessions when multiple agents cooperate on the same goal.
+CodeAlta should model agent work as durable sessions rather than disposable chat scrollback.
+Sessions keep history, provider state, queue state, journals, and project scope together, including parent and child relationships when multiple agents cooperate on the same goal.

-Durable project threads keep navigation, history, provider state, queues, and prompt context together across the workspace.
+Durable project sessions keep navigation, history, provider state, queues, and prompt context together across the workspace.

 What this means in practice:

-• Global threads should support planning, cross-project coordination, and multi-agent delegation.
+Global sessions should support planning, cross-project coordination, and multi-agent delegation.

-• Project threads should keep project context, prompt history, provider state, queues, and session journals together.
+Project sessions should keep project context, prompt history, provider state, queues, and session journals together.

-• Delegated child sessions should be visible and able to report back to the parent thread.
+Delegated child sessions should be visible and able to report back to the parent session.

-• Parent threads should make it possible to compare, merge, or route results from multiple agents without losing which session produced which answer.
+Parent sessions should make it possible to compare, merge, or route results from multiple agents without losing which child session produced which answer.

-• Busy threads should preserve prompts through queues and steering fallback behavior.
+Busy sessions should preserve prompts through queues and steering fallback behavior.

 Provider-agnostic runtime